oatlog/oatlog/doc/report/main.typ

 a key-value record, with every row in a table satisfying the same schema.

-An algorithm that reads both the order and customer tables can be expressed in terms of reading and mutating them individually, but it is often useful to be able to be able to access the two simultaneously, which is why the join ($join$) operation exists.
+An algorithm that reads both the order and customer tables can be expressed in terms of reading and mutating them individually, but it is often useful to be able to access the two simultaneously, which is why the join ($join$) operation exists.
 A join, or more precisely an inner join, compares all pairs of rows in the two tables and keeps those where the attribute that we join on, in the figure `Cust`, matches.
 The output of a join is semantically another table as shown in